ashvi23/My-Malloc/readme.txt

 				where pointer should be pointing  		where pointer is pointing ^ if pointer sent in doesnt = address | of above pointer, then return error

+Findings:
+	We are able to confirm that our version of malloc and free works because after the workloads were completed, when the first block's size was printed out, it equaled 4092, which is the amount memory we started out with.

+	The workloads helped verify that we are able to deal with extremely small mallocs of 1 byte.
+We are able to give the user exactly what they ask for.
+Freeing the one byte pointers showed immediately that free worked.
+When printing out addresses of the pointers given by malloc showed that each of the 50 pointers were of the same address because they were freed after the malloc call.
+	For B, the workload tested free's fragmentation algorithms.
+By freeing pointers one by one, we are required to combine the blocks if we want to return to the original free block of 4092.
+	For C, mallocing random bytes tested malloc's ability to take in any given request for bytes and evaluate it.
+If the request can be fulfilled, malloc sent back a pointer.